 - Mediation.
 Mediation is a way of working out details of your divorce, child custody, or support case with your ex-partner and an impartial third party.
 Mediation is becoming increasingly popular, as it is often much more cost-effective, takes less time, and produces outcomes that satisfy both parties.

 - Contempt Citations.
 If your former spouse or partner is not holding up his or her end of the bargain in regards to your divorce, custody or support agreements, you can file a contempt citation.
 These measures are especially common when a parent frequently violates the rules of court-ordered visitation or refuse to pay child support.

 Contact Our Groton Family Law Attorneys for a Free Consultation

-At the Bartinik Law Firm, P.C., we take your family law matters seriously and want to see you happy.
+At The Bartinik Law Firm LLC, we take your family law matters seriously and want to see you happy.
 Our Connecticut divorce attorneys provide a personal touch that will make dealing with all of your legal issues a little easier.

 If you have decided on divorce, then call us today at 860-445-8521 for a free no-obligation consultation.
-For family law cases other than divorce cases like post-justment cases to modify orders, we do charge a small reasonable consultation fee which is discussed before the meeting.
+For family law cases other than divorce cases like post-judgment cases to modify orders, we do charge a small reasonable consultation fee which is discussed before the meeting.

 Our Groton family law attorneys accept clients from across Connecticut, with a special focus on the needs of New London County towns like Groton, Stonington, Ledyard, Norwich, North Stonington, East Lyme, Waterford, and Montville.
 We also handle cases in Middlesex County, and Windham County.